eslint/eslint/docs/src/contribute/architecture/index.md

 This object's responsibilities include:

-* Interpreting command line arguments
+* Interpreting command line arguments.
-* Reading from the file system
+* Reading from the file system.
-* Outputting to the console
+* Outputting to the console.
-* Outputting to the filesystem
+* Outputting to the filesystem.
-* Use a formatter
+* Use a formatter.
-* Returning the correct exit code
+* Returning the correct exit code.

 This object may not:

-* Call `process.exit()` directly
+* Call `process.exit()` directly.
-* Perform any asynchronous operations
+* Perform any asynchronous operations.

 ## The `CLIEngine` object